qcif/cvmfs-setup-example/test/README.md

   the other hosts that needs them.

-Most virtual machines have a small boot disk, so volume storage is required to support repositories with any serious amount of data.
-The scripts also automate the configuration of the volume storage and puts the CernVM-FS files on it. **This aspect needs to be documented.
-Currently, they have many hard-coded conventions are followed.**
+Most virtual machines have a small boot disk, so volume storage is required to support repositories with any significant amount of data.
+The scripts mounts the volume storage and configures CernVM-FS to put its files on it. **This aspect needs to be documented.
+Currently, it has many hard-coded conventions.
+The volumes must already have been formatted, so all the script does is create mounts for them and puts the CernVM-FS files in a specific directory.
+The content for populatating the repositories are expected to be in another directory on the volume that is mounted to the Stratum 0 host.
+See the _vm-volume-setup.sh_ and _repo-publish.sh_ scripts for detail.**

 The script has been designed for use with virtual machine instances running in OpenStack.
 But if the rebuild step is not used, it should